ndrewh/nsjail-shm-dos/README.md

-Our PoC uses LISTEN mode, but this is not strictly required--- any setup where ***namespaces are created for every execution*** is vulnerable: for example, downstream applications which wrap nsjail in ONCE mode but allow multiple executions (e.g. compiler explorer) are likely vulnerable to the same attack.
+Our PoC uses LISTEN mode, but this is not strictly required--- any setup where ***namespaces are created for every execution*** is vulnerable: for example, downstream applications which wrap nsjail in ONCE mode but allow multiple executions (e.g. compiler explorer, Google's [kctf](https://github.com/google/kctf/blob/v1/dist/challenge-templates/pwn/challenge/nsjail.cfg)) are likely vulnerable to the same attack.

 The attack also works fine if you only set `cgroup_mem_memsw_max` instead of the two options above.
 A reading of the above configuration suggests that the processes spawned by the jail ought to never exceed a total of 20 * 0.5GB = 10GB of memory.
-Our exploit is able to consume 1TB of RAM in ~5 minutes with only 10 simultaneous connections.
+Our reproducer is able to consume 1TB of RAM in ~5 minutes with only 10 simultaneous connections.

 Tested on:
 - 5.15.0-89-generic
 - 6.2.0-1018-aws

-Running the poc
+Running the reproducer
 ---

-To run the PoC, we assume a machine with at least
-32GB of RAM.
+To run the reproducer, we assume a machine with at least 32GB of RAM.
 You may need to reduce the number of allocations (`COUNT` in app.c) to run on machines with less RAM than this.
 The exploit was tested on a 1TB machine and 32GB machine.